-- Suspected or confirmed esophageal or gastric cancer
+- Suspected or confirmed oesophageal or gastric cancer

-- Prior esophageal or gastric surgery or endoscopic intervention
+- Prior oesophageal or gastric surgery or endoscopic intervention

-- Distal esophageal motility less than 35 mmHg peristaltic amplitude on wet swallows or <70% (propulsive) peristaltic sequences or a known motility disorder such as achalasia, nutcracker esophagus, and diffuse esophageal spasm or hypertensive LES
+- Distal oesophageal motility less than 35 mmHg peristaltic amplitude on wet swallows or <70% (propulsive) peristaltic sequences or a known motility disorder such as achalasia, nutcracker oesophagus, and diffuse oesophageal spasm or hypertensive LOS

 - Symptoms of dysphagia more than once per week within the last 3 months

-- Esophageal stricture or gross esophageal anatomic abnormalities (Schatzki’s ring, obstructive lesions, etc.)
+- Oesophageal stricture or gross oesophageal anatomic abnormalities (Schatzki’s ring, obstructive lesions, etc.)